How to Manage Stress Levels

 - Asking people how they are – and then really listening to the answer.
 Listen to just listen, rather than listening to reply.

-- Spend time with people who are in need of a little extra support and love (following government guidelines).
+- Spend time with people who are in need of a little extra support and love.

-- Offer to help someone with their DIY project (at the recommended social distance, or if they are in your bubble) – if you aren’t physically able, even some company whilst they do it might be helpful.
+- Offer to help someone with their DIY project – if you aren’t physically able, even some company whilst they do it might be helpful.

-- Once government restrictions allow again, you could volunteer at a school fair, hospital, community centre or charity shop.
+- You could volunteer at a school fair, hospital, community centre or charity shop.
 If you’re willing to help, there is always something you can do.

 Mindfulness might seem like a fairly recent invention, but it has been around for thousands of years in different forms – you might be most familiar with a version called “meditation”.
 Learning how to pay more attention to the present moment means that you can lower stress levels by recognising your thoughts and feelings, and be more aware of the world around you.